HumanTree92/esx_panicbutton/README.md

 # esx_panicbutton
 Panic Button for ESX

 I have modified this code from various Panic Buttons.
-I did this to only work for ESX and to only allow Police be able to use this.

-This is a Police Panic Button for ESX.
+I did this to only work for ESX and to only allow Police be able to use this.This is a Police Panic Button for ESX.
 By default if your Police & you press Key F10 it will give you the Name, Street, & Cross Street of the Officer who pressed their Panic Button.

 # Requirement: